-Please be aware that if you have symptoms of Coronavirus or if you have a cough, cold or fever please do not come to the Surgery as the impact could be catastrophic to the surgery and it's patients.
-If you do have symptoms of Coronavirus please ring 111 (please see information below).
+If you have symptoms of Coronavirus or if you have a cough, cold or fever do not come to the Surgery, please phone 111.

 NHS Flu Vaccination

 - Influenza is an acute respiratory illness caused by RNA virus.
 There are three types:

 - Influenza A is the commonest and most virulent.
 It is responsible for local outbreaks, larger epidemics and pandemics.

 - Influenza B often co-circulates with influenza A during the yearly outbreaks.
 Generally, B causes less severe illness, although it can still be responsible for outbreaks.

 - Influenza C usually causes a mild or asymptomatic infection similar to the common cold.

 - Influenza usually occurs in the UK during the winter months, typically between December and March.